Optimizing your creative assets for Google App campaigns (UAC)

 Want to talk to one of our project managers so we can put together a proposal for your App campaigns creative asset?
 Contact us here!

 By increasing the conversion rates of your ads, you can directly improve your performance in auctions and enable your campaigns to back out more efficiently to your target CPIs/CPAs.

-That’s why in this article we focus on UAC creatives optimization.
+This is why in this article we focus on App campaigns creative optimization.

 Optimizing ad text ideas assets

 The first part of the Ad assets in your Universal App campaigns dashboard are the ad text ideas.

 You have to choose 4 short texts (max 25 characters) and value propositions that will be used in ads.
 This is different from how it worked in the past (Adwords app install campaigns) where you could set as many campaigns as you wished, so make sure you make the most of these text lines and refresh frequently to test what works best.

 The feedback so far from advertisers is that texts that focus on benefits rather than technical features typically drive better performance.

 When working on these ad texts, you want to keep in mind that they can be used on all types of inventory across the Search Network, Display Network and AdMob.